June 11, 2020 Musicology 2 Comments

 "Highest" contains a D minor chord in the first measure, and an A minor chord in the second.
 That's right, the whole song goes back and forth between D minor and A minor.

-Arpeggios the sort of musical elements that musicologists label as “building blocks.”
-They appear along with chords and scales atop lists of “common property elements” in music, in other words “stuff copyright doesn’t protect because it belongs to everybody.”
+Arpeggios are the sort of musical elements that musicologists call “building blocks.”
+They appear along with chords and scales atop lists of “common property elements” in music.
+In other words “stuff copyright doesn’t protect because it belongs to everybody.”
 Here is just such a list from the U.S. Copyright Office itself.

 From 802.5(A) Independent Creation